NonameUntitled/logq/README.md

 Compared to the original gSASRec repository, we added the following:
 - Additional train files dedicated to different objective functions (full softmax, sampled softmax, mns, log-q correction, etc.)
 - Configuration files for ML1M, Steam and Gowalla datasets
+- Already preprocessed data for ML1M, Steam and Gowalla with leave-one-out and time-split strategies.

 ## Getting Started